Kezyma/Root-Builder/src/Kezyma.Modding.RootBuilder3/readme.txt

 Where the esp file and the Meshes and Textures will be picked up by Mod Organizer as usual, but the files intended for the base game folder are now in a subfolder called Root.

 ##########
+Plugin Setup
+##########
+If you would like to use Root Builder as a plugin, copy the entire RootBuilder folder into your Mod Organizer's plugin folder.
+Assuming Mod Organizer is installed at D:/MO/ the plugin folder is at D:/MO/plugins

+When you launch Mod Organizer, Root Builder will be added to your tools menu.
+There are four options;
+-GUI- which launches Root Builder using the current profile.
+Build, Sync and Clear which run Root Builder with different command line arguments.

+There are also settings to enable cache, backup and debug mode (these only matter for the Build, Sync and Clear commands).

+##########
 Root Builder Setup
 ##########

+If you are not using Root Builder as a Mod Organizer plugin, you only need the RootBuilder3.exe file, the python scripts and icon file are exclusively for the Mod Organizer plugin.

 Run RootBuilder3.exe, you can do this inside or outside of Mod Organizer, it should work either way.